 Digital asset management (DAM) has many components.
 We touched upon this a bit in the article, Examining the Lifecycle of Digital Assets, where we highlighted four high-level processes: creation, management, distribution and archival.
-But there are many more facets to the digital asset management process, and each company’s needs drive the DAM solution that’s best for them.
+But there are a lot more facets to the digital asset management process, and each company’s needs drive the DAM solution that’s best for them.

 Today we’re going to take a look at the mechanics of a digital asset management system, helping you better define what your current DAM needs are, as well as give you a glimpse of what your needs may transform into down the road.

-DAM functionality is typically an area that gets a lot of attention when it comes to distinguishing between options A and B. DAM solutions are similar to organizations, in that each possess many distinctions.
+DAM functionality is typically an area that gets a lot of attention when it comes to distinguishing between options A and B. DAM solutions are similar to organizations, in that each possesses many distinctions.
 Typically, a DAM provider begins with a core DAM system (almost always a repository).
-The core system is like the foundation of the DAM solution.
+The core system is the foundation of the DAM solution.
 Once it’s in place, a variety of DAM packages can be added to the foundation to build a comprehensive tool that’s tailored to handle processes and tasks that go beyond digital asset storage and management — which is the role of the repository.